CartoDB/carto-vl/docs/guides/01-getting-started.md

 const layer = new carto.Layer('layer', source, viz);
 ```

-Once we have the layer we need to use the [`addTo`](https://carto.com/developers/carto-vl/reference/#cartolayeraddto) method to add it to the map.
+Once we have the layer we need to use the [`addTo`](https://carto.com/developers/carto-vl/reference/#cartolayeraddto) method to add it to the map [example](http://carto.com/developers/carto-vl/examples/maps/guides/getting-started/addingData.html).

 ```js
 layer.addTo(map);